duyleduc/coding-challenges-duy/PART_1.md

+# Assumptions
+The requirements in this project is not fully defined so here are some hypothesis that I defined based on my understanding about the application.
+These hypothesis help to define my architecture clearer and also for the future building.

+1. A quiz contains many questions and each question has different types (image, text, number, multiple choice, ...).
+2. In a quiz session, each question has a timer (defined by the quiz creator when they create it).
+When a participant answer a question, they must also wait until the end of the timer.
+In my opinion, the purpose of an eduction application is to build people, so we don't need they do it quick, we want them to learn.
+The score and leaderboard could be changed when they submit the answer but the next question will be sent at the same time for all participants.
+3. The application will be used around the world, not only in a country or continent.

-## Components description
+# Components description

 **Client App (Web/Mobile)**: Users interact with the application through web or mobile.
-**Authentication service**: Handles user registration, login, authentication, and authorization.
+**Authentication service**: Handles user (participant, quiz creator, ...) registration, login, authentication, and authorization.
 Ensures secure access to the quiz sessions.
 **CDN (Content Delivery Network)**: Delivers static content like HTML, CSS, JS.
 Reduces load on the main servers and improves load times for users.
-**API Gateway**: Manages all client requests (handles authentication, request validating, routing, ...).
+**API Gateway**: Acts as a single entry point for all client requests.
+It handles routing, authentication, rate limiting, logging, and other cross-cutting concerns.
 **Load balancer**: Distributes incoming traffic across multiple instances of backend services -- ensures high availability and reliability.
 **Websocket server**: Manages real time communication with clients.
 Mantains *Websocket* connections for live updates.
 **Quiz service**: Handles the core quiz logic, such as serving questions, creating questions, quiz and also managing quiz session.